ECROF88/learn_rsmonkey/README.md

-Learn a golang tutorial book about a monkey interpreter
+Learn a golang tutorial book about a monkey interpreter.

-Write it in Rust
+Write it in Rust.